shinra-electric/Portfolio/TutorialApps/Moonshot/README.md

 It also introduces:

-* Resizing images using GeopetryReader
+* Resizing images using GeometryReader
 * ScrollView
 * NavigationLink
 * Working with Codable data